 There are ways we can be active and eat intuitively, honoring what our bodies are telling us and what they need.
 And there are more specific ways to fuel our activities of choice—running, cycling, walking, backpacking, swimming, dancing, unicycle riding, ETC.—that help our bodies do their thang.
 (Are you consciously about repairing muscle tissues or placing the right amount of glucose back into your muscles and liver for storage?
 No. Our bodies are rockstars like that.
 THEY GOT IT.)

-Fit Fueling Course: Intuitive Eating for the Active Female
+Fit Fueling Course: Mindful Eating for Active Women

 Kelly and I designed a one-month virtual course for you active ladies.
 It is a combination of our collective sports and IE knowledge and experiences.
 It is a month-long self experiment in fueling your sport, ditching the diet mentality, honoring hunger and feeling fullness, and putting IE and sports nutrition together in a way that works for you.
 It is a collection of handouts, recipes, videos, and deep-dive emails for you to read at your leisure.
 It is a group of women learning alongside you.
 It is Kelly and I there with you, answering questions, being real about our own stories, and also learning from YOU and your unique needs.